PPHelios/landinPage/README.md

 ##### css file updates:

    - Added a red border to the active section to make active state while scrolling more visible.
+(Removed)

 ##### js added functionalities: